Why it's important to understand running pace

 As a new runner, once you enter the recreational running scene and consider training for a short race, you'll quickly become acquainted with the term "running pace."
-Using pace to measure your speed is much easier than measuring miles per hour, and understanding your personal pace will help you gauge longer distance runs, know how fast you should run during a race, and enable you to better track your progress over time.
+Using pace to measure your speed is much easier than measuring kilometres per hour, and understanding your personal pace will help you gauge longer distance runs, know how fast you should run during a race, and enable you to better track your progress over time.

 What is running pace, and why does it matter?

 Pace can be simply defined as how fast you're running, and it's typically expressed as the average amount of time it takes for you to run one kilometre during a longer run.